coderefinery/installation/content/ssh.md

 make HTTPS easy.

 **Windows**: Git Credential Manager should have been installed as part of Git for Windows installation.
+If not, go back to the git installation and make sure it is selected.

 **macOS**: Follow the [macOS installation instructions](https://github.com/git-ecosystem/git-credential-manager/blob/release/docs/install.md#macos) for Git Credential Manager.

+**Linux**: The [Linux install
+instructions](https://github.com/git-ecosystem/git-credential-manager/blob/release/docs/install.md#linux)
-**Linux**: In theory, the [Linux install instructions](https://github.com/git-ecosystem/git-credential-manager/blob/release/docs/install.md#linux) for Git Credential Manager work, but have more steps than the other operating systems.
+for Git Credential Manager work, but have to make one extra configuration step compared to other operating systems (since Linux has more options like connecting remotely to it to do work).
 SSH is so natural on Linux you may as well do that.
 ````
 `````